 Many experts believe that SAR is an inadequate standard, because it only limits the short-term thermal effects of RF radiation, despite the large amount of pre-existing data of the adverse biological impacts on the body.
 Data had already repeatedly concluded that RF radiation causes significant damage to our cells over time, in non-thermal ways.
 If you look at the past several decades, research across multiple governmental agencies has warned about the biological impact of RF radiation, the identical kind of radiation emitted by cell phones.
 Since 2013, the FCC has acknowledged a need for revised guidance on the safety of RF radiation, however the standards remain unchanged at this time.

-Current Cellular Telephone Specific Absorption Rate (SAR) Standards
+Current Cell Phone Specific Absorption Rate (SAR) Standards

 What Did Government Research Find?

 In 1971, the Naval Medical Research Institute published a research report entitled “Bibliography of Reported Biological Phenomena (“Effects”) and Clinical Manifestations Attributed to Microwave and Radio-Frequency Radiation.”
 It compiled over 2,300 references to the biological responses witnessed due to RF and microwave radiation exposure.
 The extensive list included: effects to the central, autonomic and peripheral nervous systems; psychological, blood, vascular, metabolic, and gastro-intestinal disorders; genetic, chromosomal, enzyme, physiologic function, biochemical, behavioral, endocrine gland and histological changes; heating of organs and alterations in the bio currents of the cerebral cortex.